mamedev/mame/docs/source/commandline/commandline-all.rst

     Writes each video frame to the given <filename> in MNG format, producing an animation of the session.
 Note that **-mngwrite** only writes video frames;
     it does not save any audio data.
-Use **-wavwrite** for that, and reassemble the audio/video using offline tools.
+Either use **-wavwrite** to record audio and combine the audio and video tracks using video editing software, or use **-aviwrite** to record audio and video to a single file.

     The default is ``NULL`` (no recording).